-- To any organisations that we contract to hold and process data on our behalf (i.e. our box office system providers, Ticketsolve, and our marketing platform, Mailchimp).
+- To any organisations that we contract to hold and process data on our behalf (i.e. our box office system providers, Ticketsolve, our marketing platform, Mailchimp, and The Audience Agency, for reporting purposes).
 In these cases, we make sure that the organisation complies with our instructions and with data protection law.

 - If ever we are legally obliged to share information (for example to law enforcement agencies).

-- With your explicit consent only, we may share your data with other arts organisations whose performances you have attended.
+- With your explicit consent, we may share your data with other arts organisations whose performances you have attended for marketing purposes.

-- We sometimes share anonymised data with funders if required for reporting purposes.
+- We occasionally share anonymised data with funders if required for reporting purposes.

 Where we store your information and how we keep it safe